Instant Download, NO Registration Required!

 With some allergies, it can be difficult to isolate what it is doing it, because of how prevalent the issue is.
 By the time you finally figure out what is doing it, the reactions are pretty severe.

-I had children allergic to Citric Acid, and to MSG and Sodium Nitrate.
+I had children reactive to Vitamin C (really, this is an inherited condition, and can result in headaches, eczema or other rashes, or kidney pain), and to MSG and Sodium Nitrate.
 VERY hard to isolate, because those ingredients are in SOOO many foods.

 One daughter would get hypersensitized, and go off in hives (potentially life threatening).
 Every time she got sensitized to sodium nitrates (she reacted to foods with nitrates that did NOT have MSG in them), she'd also get sensitized to MSG.
 If she reacted to one, she reacted to the other.
 When she stopped reacting to small exposures of one, she stopped reacting to small exposures of the other.
 I don't know how similar those are chemically, but her body thinks they are similar.
 They first appeared when she was about 2, and we did eat a lot of cured meats and processed tomato products (high prevalence of MSG in tomato products).
 It hit her just about the time she was transitioning fully to the same diet as the rest of the family.